Arrest warrant issued for friend of a North Carolina woman found dead while on vacation in Mexico – KION546

 By Rashad Walker, Karol Suarez and Melissa Alonso, CNN

+The extradition process was underway for the suspect, the attorney general for Mexico’s Baja California Sur, Daniel de la Rosa, told local media Wednesday.

-“There is already an arrest warrant issued for the crime of femicide to the detriment of the victim and against an alleged, responsible for these acts, a friend of hers,” the prosecutor said.
+“There is already an arrest warrant issued for the crime of femicide to the detriment of the victim and against an alleged, responsible for these acts, a friend of hers,” de la Rosa said Wednesday.

 “We are already carrying out all the relevant procedures, both the Interpol file and the extradition request,” he said.